GlobalBatchMgr Class

 LocalPort cannot be changed once a connection is made.
 Any attempt to set this when a connection is active will generate an error.

-This; setting is useful when trying to connect to services that require a trusted port in the client side.
+This configuration setting is useful when trying to connect to services that require a trusted port on the client side.
 An example is the remote shell (rsh) service in UNIX systems.

 If an EOL string is found in the input stream before MaxLineLength bytes are received, the DataIn event is fired with the EOL parameter set to True, and the buffer is reset.